-With ample upkeep, your air conditioner will deliver worry-free service for many years.
-But, similar to any other appliance in your home, it will at some point need to be replaced.
-Knowing when to get a new one is important to avoid pricey repairs, expensive energy bills and interrupted comfort.
+With proper upkeep, your air conditioner will offer worry-free service for years.
+But, like any other machine in your house, it will ultimately need to be replaced.
+Knowing when to get a new one is essential to avoid pricey repairs, higher electrical bills and interrupted comfort.

-When it includes being cool and your house’s energy efficiency, our AZ Air Conditioning and Heating specialists have your best interests at heart.
-There’s a lot that goes into deciding when your air conditioner should be replaced.
-Here are several points you should consider when you’re thinking about upgrading your 15-year-old air conditioner.
+When it includes being cool and your home’s energy efficiency, our AZ Air Conditioning and Heating pros have your best interests at heart.
+There’s a lot that goes into determining when your air conditioner should be replaced.
+Here are a couple of points you should consider when you’re thinking about updating your 15-year-old air conditioner.

-In most instances, the Department of Energy says the majority of air conditioners last for 15–20 years.
+In most instances, the Department of Energy says many air conditioners last for 15–20 years.
 If yours is 15 years old, it’s well past the midpoint.
-It’s smart to begin preparing for air conditioning installation before it fails so you aren’t roasting while you’re waiting for installation.
+It’s wise to start preparing for air conditioning installation before it goes out so you aren’t roasting while you’re waiting for a new one.

 How dependable is your air conditioner?
 Does it cool reliably, even on the hottest days?
-Or is it regularly malfunctioning?
-When your air conditioner is less reliable it’s time to begin preparing to get an updated one.
+Or is it frequently malfunctioning?
+When your air conditioner becomes less trustworthy it’s time to start preparing to get an updated one.

-Over your air conditioner’s life span, it’s normal for it to need several minor repairs.
-But if your air conditioner repair cost is more than half the price of a new air conditioner, it’s smarter to just install a new one.
+Over your air conditioner’s life cycle, it’s expected for it to need a handful of small repairs.
+But if your air conditioner repair cost is more than half the cost of a new air conditioner, it’s recommended to just install a new one.

-Every air conditioner has a SEER rating, which measures how well it consumes electricity to produce cold air.
-If your air conditioner was installed in 2006, it will be a minimum of 13 SEER per federal guidelines.
-However, your air conditioner becomes less efficient as it ages.
+Every air conditioner includes a SEER rating, which measures how proficiently it uses electricity to make cold air.
+If your air conditioner was installed in 2006, it will be at minimum 13 SEER to meet federal mandates.
+However, your air conditioner becomes inefficient as it ages.

-Today, 15–18 SEER is a popular number, but efficiency can go as high as the mid-20s.
-Air conditioners with higher SEER ratings are often costlier but could pay for themselves over time through increased energy savings.
-And purchasing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for added rebates.
+Now, 15–18 SEER is a popular range, but efficiency can go as high as the mid-20s.
+Air conditioners with greater SEER ratings are often costlier but might pay for themselves over their life span through improved energy savings.
+And getting an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for extra rebates.

-Are you comfortable when your air conditioner is on?
-Or are you constantly dialing down the temperature to keep cool?
-An old air conditioner might have trouble keeping your house comfy due to reduced efficiency.
+Are you comfy when your air conditioner is working?
+Or are you continuously dialing down the temperature to remain cool?
+An old air conditioner might have problems keeping your residence comfy because of decreased efficiency.
 A modern air conditioner, particularly a variable-speed air conditioner, can reduce high humidity and hot and cold spots.
-Instead of cooling at full speed constantly, these air conditioners work at multiple speeds to adjust your comfort.
+Instead of running at full speed all the time, these air conditioners work at multiple speeds to adjust your comfort.

 Your air conditioner should provide cooling you can feel, not hear.
-If noise is bothering you, check with us about installing a variable-speed air conditioner.
-The majority of these air conditioners cool at a sound level that’s similar to a regular conversation.
+If noise is a concern, ask us about getting a variable-speed air conditioner.
+Many of these air conditioners cool at a sound level that’s comparable to a regular conversation.

 Smart Thermostat Compatibility

-Adding a smart thermostat is a good method to maximize your energy efficiency, with minimal effort necessary from you.
-And, depending on the rebates available from your utility company, you could be able to get a free smart thermostat or get one for not much.
-The majority of these thermostats can pick up on your temperature preferences and then develop an energy-efficient schedule to match.
-They also know when you’re at home or gone and change temperatures as necessary.
+Installing a smart thermostat is a wise way to maximize your energy efficiency, with minimal effort necessary from you.
+And, depending on the rebates offered by your utility company, you may be able to get a free smart thermostat or get one for a greatly reduced price.
+Many of these thermostats can adjust to your temperature preferences and then create an energy-efficient schedule to match.
+They also know when you’re at home or gone and adjust temperatures as necessary.

-If you rely on an older air conditioner, a smart thermostat might not work with it.
-Upgrading your air conditioner is a surefire method to ensure smart thermostat compatibility.
+If you use an aging air conditioner, a smart thermostat might not work with it.
+Installing a new air conditioner is a smart method to ensure smart thermostat compatibility.

-If your air conditioner was installed before 2010, it potentially runs on Freon®.
-Also called R-22 refrigerant, Freon is no longer being produced because of its bad effects on the ozone layer.
-You can see if your air conditioner runs on R-22 by checking the sticker on the outside unit, which will include the refrigerant kind.
+If your air conditioner was installed before 2010, it likely runs on Freon®.
+Also called R-22 refrigerant, Freon is no longer being manufactured because of its bad effects on the ozone layer.
+You can see if your air conditioner uses R-22 by looking at the sticker on the outside unit, which will include the refrigerant style.

 If your air conditioner is running fine, you can keep on using it.
-However, if it ever develops a refrigerant leak, fixing the problem will be expensive.
-That’s since Freon is only available in reduced, recycled amounts.
+However, if it ever has a refrigerant leak, fixing the problem will be expensive.
+That’s due to the fact Freon is only available in limited, recycled amounts.

-Newer air conditioners use Puron®, or R-410A.
-But you can’t just use Puron in a Freon air conditioner, since pressure requirements are different.
+Newer air conditioners have Puron®, or R-410A.
+But you can’t just use Puron in a Freon air conditioner, as pressure requirements are different.

 Our Pros Make Air Conditioning Installation Stress-Free

-If you’re still deciding whether you should replace your 15-year-old air conditioner soon, think over this.
-The Department of Energy says doing air conditioning replacement for a 10-year-old model can provide 25–40% in energy savings!
-And those savings can really add up over time.
+If you’re still debating whether you should replace your 15-year-old air conditioner now, consider this.
+The Department of Energy says doing air conditioning replacement for a 10-year-old model can lead to 25–40% in energy savings!
+And those savings can really build up as time passes.

-We know that air conditioner cost is your number one question.
-That’s why partnering with AZ Air Conditioning and Heating for air conditioning installation in Los Angeles and surrounding areas is simple and affordable.
-Our technicians will help you choose the right solution for your needs and then go over all the possibilities.
+We know that air conditioner cost is your first question.
+That’s why working with AZ Air Conditioning and Heating for air conditioning installation in Los Angeles and surrounding areas is simple and affordable.
+Our pros will help you select the right solution for your needs and then go over all the possibilities.
 These include special offers to help you save more and financing for qualified customers to make your new air conditioner work with your budget.

 Reach us at 800-296-5088 to request your free, no-pressure estimate now!